launch-it-labs/gameplumbingframework/README.md

 ### Example: CoinLeaderboardSO

-The `CoinLeaderboardSO` [Coin Flipper/ Leaderboard](https://github.com/launch-it-labs/gameplumbingframework/wiki/Coin-Flipper-Leaderboard-Walkthrough) was developed and tested in about 2 hours, requiring only 50 lines of code.
+The `CoinLeaderboardSO` is an example of a leaderboard used in our Coin Flipper game.

 In this example, the state consists of a `Dictionary` called `scores`, which GPF automatically persists.
 The `Handler` functions handle messages and do so by updating the state and/or send messages.